Ferrari 365 GTS/4 Daytona Spider

 Best in Class and Gentleman’s Choice winner in 2025 Cavallino Classic and Sports Concours

-Concours prepared by Motion Products, the premier Ferrari specialist in the U.S.
+Prepared to concours standards by Motion Products Inc., the premier Ferrari specialist in the United States

-Two years later, the car was back in the U.S., and has been lovingly maintained in two collections since; first on the East Coast, where it was partially refurbished by Autosport, the other in West Hollywood - in the hands of a notable collector, who had the Daytona regularly maintained by Ferrari Beverly Hills, where it was certified by Ferrari Classiche.
+Two years later, sold by Brooks at Quail Lodge for $354,000, the car was back in the U.S., and has been lovingly maintained in two collections since; first on the East Coast, where it was partially refurbished by Autosport, and the other in the hands of a notable collector in West Hollywood who had the car regularly maintained by Ferrari Beverly Hills.

 In January 2025, the Daytona was proudly presented at the 34th edition of Cavallino Classic Palm Beach, where it was honored with the Platinum Award, a recognition reserved for cars that achieve an exceptional level of correctness, originality and quality.
 During the same weekend, the car was presented at Cavallino Classics & Sports Sunday Concours, winning Best in Class and the coveted Gentleman’s Choice Award.